Bubble.io

 2. Establishing Clear Interfaces: Design well-defined interfaces between the low-code components and custom services.
 This modularity ensures that each part of the application can be developed, tested, and maintained independently.

-3. Planning for Future Migration: When building custom components, consider the technologies and frameworks that would be used in a full custom development scenario.
+3. Planning for Future No-Code/Low-Code to Code Migration: When building custom components, consider the technologies and frameworks that would be used in a full custom development scenario.
 This foresight ensures that these components can be integrated into a future custom-built application with minimal refactoring.

 The beauty of this approach is that if you're thoughtful about your backend choices, you're essentially building a bridge to your future custom-coded solution.